wavefrontHQ/docs/pages/doc/tutorial_dashboards.md

 tags: [getting started, dashboards, charts, alerts, tutorials]
 sidebar: doc_sidebar
 permalink: tutorial_dashboards.html
-summary: Learn using dashboards and charts with sample data.
+summary: Learn how to use dashboards and charts with sample data.
 ---

 Want to learn some tips and tricks for exploring your data in dashboards?

-This tutorial uses Wavefront **sample data** to get you started.
-To complete the tasks, you need <strong>Access to a Wavefront instance</strong>.
-If your company doesn't have one, sign up for a <a href="https://tanzu.vmware.com/observability">free trial</a>
+This tutorial uses our **sample data** to get you started.
+To complete the tasks, you need <strong>Access to a product instance</strong>.
+If your company doesn't have one, sign up for a <a href="https://tanzu.vmware.com/observability-trial">free trial</a>.

 The focus in tutorial is on exploration, so you don't need any permissions to go through these tasks.